konradgrutz/MelBrainSys_networks/readme.md

   cd validation-cohort/
   tar xvf trained-NWs.tar.gz
   ```
+- copy the methylation and expression data of the validation cohort (MelBrainSys_ExpressionData_2022_allNeededGenes_regNet.txt.gz, MelBrainSys_MethylationData_2022_allNeededGenes_regNet.txt.gz) from data (from Zenodo) to the directory regNet/validation-cohort/Data
 - scripts/validation-cohort-network-flow-propagation.r.ipynb
   - generates folder structure (remaining subfolders in TrainNetwork-* )
   - computes network flow/impact matrix of each gene on each other gene for each sample